-Greif has conducted, in good faith, a reasonable country of origin inquiry ("RCOI") designed to determine whether the necessary 3TG used in our products contain conflict minerals originated in the Democratic Republic of the Congo or an adjoining country or were from recycled or scrap sources.
+We have conducted, in good faith, a reasonable country of origin inquiry ("RCOI") designed to determine whether the necessary 3TG used in our products contain conflict minerals originated in the Democratic Republic of the Congo or an adjoining country or were from recycled or scrap sources.
 We established a system of controls designed to promote transparency over the conflict minerals in our supply chain.
 We identified suppliers that were considered in-scope for supplying us 3TG and subject to the RCOI.
-Through communications with our suppliers, the Company attempted to identify smelters and refiners of conflict minerals that may be utilized in products supplied to Greif.
+Through communications with our suppliers, we attempted to identify smelters and refiners of conflict minerals that may be utilized in the materials supplied to us.